Sch3lp/resume/resume.md

   or spend time reading up on articles, together with peers.
 Which grew out to a Slack team that of 500+ members, facilitating communication and that _feeling of belonging_.

-* Host of the LeanCoffee MeetUp in Leuven
+* Host of the LeanCoffee MeetUp in Leuven.

-* Facilitated multiple CodeRetreat MeetUps both as host and facilitator
+* Attended multiple (Global Day of) CodeRetreat MeetUps as participant, host and facilitator.

 * Active enough in the SoCraTes Belgium community to be hosting and facilitating some MeetUps, i.e. an Architectural Kata evening.